shoeffner/mthesis/src/models_and_methods.md

 As described in @sec:an-alternative-approach-itracker, the iTracker is trained using the GazeCapture dataset [@Krafka2016].
 It includes photos of \num{1450} subjects and almost 2.5 million frames.
-Unfortunately the download of the raw data is hidden behind a registration, but @Krafka2016 describe the dataset thoroughly and give some example images.
+Unfortunately, the download of the raw data is hidden behind a registration, but @Krafka2016 describe the dataset thoroughly and give some example images.
 The data was recorded using iPhones and iPads and contains images featuring various backgrounds, head poses, accessories, and